Today is Monday, February 13, 2012 at

 What is a Hedge Fund?

 A hedge fund is a private investment fund open only to sophisticated investors.
-Depending on the type of the fund, the investor needs to fulfill the requirement of “accredited investor” or “qualified client.”
-In most states, hedge funds are not required to register with the Securities and Exchange Commission and are therefore often … Continue Reading
+Depending on the type of fund, the investor may need to fulfill the requirement of “accredited investor” or “qualified client.”
+In most states, hedge funds are not required to register with the Securities and Exchange Commission and are therefore often regarded as “secretive” or “unregulated.”
+In actuality, there have […]

 Should Hedge Funds Be Regulated?